 Leadership Lab is held annually in June and 4-H members from ages 13-18 may attend.
 This event provides a variety of leadership, recreation, and project enhancement workshops that participants are challenged to take back to their own county and implement.
 District 4-H Council Delegates from the 21 counties are highly encouraged to attend and participate in the District 4-H Council Business Meeting which includes the election of officers for the new 4-H year.
 Candidates for District 4-H Council will present their campaign speech and participate in a question/answer session in front of the voting delegates.

-The Youth Agricultural Lifetime Leadership opportunity is a 6 day exploration for youth to experience West Texas agricultural production.
-Participants will tour Texas Tech University, West Texas A&M University and Angelo State University.
+The Youth Agricultural Lifetime Leadership opportunity is a 5-day exploration for youth to experience East Texas agricultural production practices.
+Participants will learn the value of technology in livestock & crop production from a commercial perspective.
+During the trip East participants will have the opportunity to see the diversified agricultural production and various aspects of the agriculture industry.
+While many youth are interested in some aspect of agriculture production for a career, many are unfamiliar with all of the job opportunities that exist in commercial agriculture production.
+One of the primary purposes of the Youth Agriculture Lifetime Leadership tour is to provide them with a tour of some of the premier agriculture universities in the country.
+While each university may offer differing degree programs, they will notice a similarity in the friendly outgoing educators when it comes to agriculture education.
+Participants will tour Texas A&M University.
 Tour attendees will also be challenged in a variety of ways to improve on their leadership skills as agriculture spokespersons.
 Participants will see how numerous agricultural related issues are challenged on a daily basis by groups targeting our food supply system.
 Participants will be provided opportunities to defend agricultural related topics based off of the information they learn from the tour presenters.

 Camps at 4-H Conference Center in Brownwood